-When working with the database, we may sometimes require to fetch data from the database based on certain conditions, in that case, we can use SQL server CASE statement, often referred as Switch case statements.
+When working with the database, we may sometimes require to fetch data from the database based on certain conditions, in that case, we can use SQL server CASE statement, often referred as Switch case statement in SQL Server, so in this article, I have mentioned what is SQL Server Switch case statement and examples of using SQL Server switch case.

 We can also use cursor/loop depending on our requirements but CASE statements are the best alternative to cursor/loop.
 It evaluates a list of conditions and returns one of the multiple possible result expressions.